coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 This "Enrichable" SPI analyzer allows you to define a simple external script written in your favorite language that can provide its own text and markers to display for each SPI frame.
 Now you can focus on solving your actual problem instead of interpreting inscrutible hex values.

+## Related

+* [python-saleae-enrichable-analyzer](https://github.com/coddingtonbear/python-saleae-enrichable-analyzer): A Python module that intends to make it extremely easy for you to write your own enrichment script.

 ## Compiling

 ### MacOS